nilpunch/massive-ecs/README.md

 `Massive` is a fast and simple library for game programming and more.
 Designed for use in games with deterministic prediction-rollback netcode.
-Based on sparse sets.
+Based on bitsets.
 Inspired by [EnTT](https://github.com/skypjack/entt).
+Reinforced with insights from [Static ECS](https://github.com/Felid-Force-Studios/StaticEcs).

 Does not reference Unity Engine, so it could be used in a regular C# project.